This section examines liability for corruption in the infrastructure sector.

 - The offence did not succeed (as the person could be liable for an attempt to commit the offence).

-In many jurisdictions, companies can be liable for criminal offences.
+In many jurisdictions, organisations can be liable for criminal offences.
 This liability may arise in a number of ways including:

 - Through the acts of its officers or employees.
-A company may incur criminal liability through the corrupt act of an officer or employee (whatever his position) if he was acting within the course of his employment.
-Therefore, if a junior employee responsible for preparing work records on behalf of the company submits a false work record to another organisation in support of the company's claim for payment, then the company (as well as the junior employee) could be liable for fraud.
-Or, if a company director decides to pay a bribe in connection with the company's business, then the company (as well as the director) could be liable for bribery.
+An organisation may incur criminal liability through the corrupt act of an officer or employee (whatever her/his position) if she/he was acting within the course of her/his employment.
+Therefore, if a junior employee responsible for preparing work records on behalf of the organisation submits a false work record to another organisation in support of the organisation’s claim for payment, then the organisation (as well as the junior employee) could be liable for fraud.
+Or, if a director of the organisation decides to pay a bribe in connection with the organisation’s business, then the organisation (as well as the director) could be liable for bribery.

 - Through the acts of its agents.
-A company may incur criminal liability through the corrupt act of an individual or organisation which has been appointed to act on the company's behalf, and where the corrupt act is committed in the course of that appointment.
-For example, if an agent appointed by a company pays a bribe to a third party in order that the third party awards a contract to the company.
+An organisation may incur criminal liability through the corrupt act of an individual or organisation which has been appointed to act on the organisation’s behalf, and where the corrupt act is committed in the course of that appointment.
+For example, if an agent appointed by the organisation pays a bribe to a third party in order that the third party awards a contract to the organisation.

-- Through the acts of its related companies or business partners.
-A company could be liable for a corrupt act committed by a subsidiary or associated company, joint venture or consortium partner, sub-contractor or supplier, where that corrupt act could benefit the company's business or was carried out on behalf of the company.
-Such liability could arise where the company authorised, approved, condoned or turned a blind eye to the corruption.
-In some jurisdictions, liability could arise where the company failed to implement adequate procedures to prevent the bribery taking place.
-For example, if a sub-contractor appointed by a company pays a bribe to a third party in order that the third party awards a contract to the company (with the result that the sub-contractor is awarded the sub-contract).
+- Through the acts of its related organisations or business associates.
+An organisation could be liable for a corrupt act committed by a subsidiary or associated organisation, joint venture or consortium partner, sub-contractor, consultant or supplier, where that corrupt act could benefit the organisation’s business or was carried out on behalf of the organisation.
+Such liability could arise where the organisation authorised, approved, condoned or turned a blind eye to the corruption.
+In some jurisdictions, liability could arise where the organisation failed to implement adequate procedures to prevent the corruption taking place.
+For example, if a sub-contractor appointed by a organisation pays a bribe to a third party in order that the third party awards a contract to the organisation (with the result that the sub-contractor is awarded the sub-contract).

-Range of persons (both individuals and companies) who may be criminally liable
+Range of persons (both individuals and organisations) who may be criminally liable

 A wide range of persons may be liable for a corruption offence.